I build things that actually work.

 The furniture?
 Still worse.

 24 years in tech.
-I've flashed BIOS updates while whispering prayers, shipped financial platforms that move millions, and now I weaponise AI so your competitors cry in the group chat.
+I've flashed BIOS updates on a prayer, shipped products across continents and currencies, and these days I let AI carry the boilerplate.
 Every layer of the stack?
 Touched it.
 Most of it even worked first time.

 I started in 2002 at a dodgy computer repair shop — building PCs, slaying viruses like it was the Wild West, and gently explaining that “the internet” wasn't broken, their cable was just unplugged.